kcoolsae/Rasbeb2/docs/dev/Readme.md

 * PostgreSQL database server, version 15.6 or higher
 * Java runtime environment, version 21 or higher
 * Web server, e.g., Apache
+* gnuplot executable
+* a script for uploading questions (example provided)

 For development
 * All of the above, plus